gipo355/eslint-config-gipo355/README.md

 ```

 You may need to add `includes:[]` and `excludes:[]` to tsconfigs as the typescript parser requires the files to be included

+Note:
+for frontend, tsconfig is not used to build. webpack uses babel.

+for backend, if webpack is used ususally esbuild or swc don't use tsconfig.

+if using tsx or ts-node, tsconfig won't build.

+a modification of the tsconfig is needed if TSC is used to build ( usually for backend and packages to generate types )